Best Toddler Snacks

 • Blackberries, large ones cut in half

-• Cherries and grapes, cut into lengthwise/vertical quarters (sort of almond-shaped)
+• Cherries, cut into lengthwise/vertical quarters (sort of almond-shaped)

 • Mandarins and clementines, peeled with as much of the pith removed as possible, then separate the slices